calebsmth54/Dun-Djinn/README.md

 # Dun-Djinn

-Source code for a FPS Rogue-lite in the earlier half of 2018.
+Source code for a FPS Rogue-lite I wrote in the earlier half of 2018.
 Unfortunately the project lost traction and we ceased development on it.

 Providing this code for others to learn/steal whatever they want from it.